jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 pp <- data.table(synpop)
 ```

-Considering the above, I think the following points are worth
+Considering the above, including the Manchester model specifications
-considering as model refinements:

-- Represent age in years (e.g. using bracket mid-point) as “Age”.
-This
-  would better model age as a continuous variable, for direct prediction
-  using the synthetic population.
-A caveat to that would be
-  consideration of whether age is better modelled as linearly (a more
-  parsimonious approach) or non-linearly (which its current treatment as
-  a factor variable allows for, but complicates things and doesn’t
-  directly translate to the synthetic population variable that is
-  continuous age in years).
-  - on the other hand, there is an `age_cat` variable, however I think
-    the model would have more power if age could be modelled as
-    continuous.
-Having said that it will be good to consult with Belen
-    and Qin to get their recommendations and plans for usage.
+with which we want comparability, we will represent varaibles as follow:

-- Represent sex as a binary indicator ‘female’ having 0 (male) and 1
+- sex as a binary indicator ‘female’ having 0 (male) and 1 (female)
-  (female)
+- age using an age group factor variable with decade breaks to match
+  those used for Manchester
-- Simplify employment as a binary variable “is_employed” with values of
+- employment as a binary variable “employed” with values of 0 (no) and 1
-  0 (no) and 1 (yes).
+  (yes).
-- Simplify education as a three level variable education, having values
+- student status as binary variable ‘student’ with values of 0 (no) and
-  ‘low’, ‘medium’, ‘high’.
-While it might be that this could be
-  represented as a pseudo continuous variable (0, 1, 2), I think its
-  best to not assume its linear and leave it as a categorical factor
-  variable.
-Break points for low, medium and high may be subjective;
-  need to consult what this represent in synthetic population.
-For now,
-  have assumed any tertiary education (Bachelor and higher) is high;
-  Year 10, 11, 12, and Certificates higher than III are medium; and
-  certificates I/II, or Year 9 or lower is low.
-- There is a variable ‘IRSAD’ that might be disadvantage but it ranges
-  from -1 to 11, so is not clear what this represents (not simply
-  deciles, and not quintiles)
-- other considerations:
-  - The synthetic population seems to have ‘student’ as a category in
-    RelationshipStatus – if that does identify someone as a student,
-    then perhaps we can consider ‘is_student’ in the model for mMETs.
-  - hhSize is present in synthetic population.
-It may not be
-    conceptually relevant, but is present in household data for NHS, so
-    we could consider its appropriateness for the model.
-  - hhCar is in synethic population, but there is no data to represent
-    this in the NHS data, that I can see.
+  1 (yes).
+- relative socio-economic disadvantage using SA1 Index of Relative
+  Socio-economic Disadvantage deciles (`IRSD`), ranging from 1 to 10.

 ### Data preparation